elocremarc/ElocToken_Frontend/README.md

 ### ELOC Token Frontend
-React site to connect to the ELOC token ERC-20 contract claim tokens and display the ELOC token amount.
+React site to interact with the the ElocToken contract

 Demo: https://eloc.on.fleek.co/